baumerdev/ibantools-germany/README.md

 and content changes (BLZ, bank names, etc).
 It is also possible that there are updates that do not contain any relevant changes for this library at all.

+## Package Version

+The version numbers are based on [Semantic Versioning](https://semver.org/) with modifications.

+> 1.2205.3

+The first number representes the Major version.
+If this number increases there are updates that may not be backward compatiple and you have to adjust your code.
+That means the above version string is from major version **1**.

+The first two digits of the second number stand for the year of the included data and check digit methods.
+The third and fourth digit increase when there are either minor version changes that are backward compatible or when new data is included.
+That means the above version string is from year 20**22** and has had a few minor updates, perhaps data updates for spring and summer.

+The last number is for patches and bug fixes.

+Since the data may change up to four times a year you should use a suitable version string in your package.json.
+Since there will be only breaking changes when the first number changes, you should be good with e.g. `"1.x"`